WillWritesCode/sun-or-rain-inference/readme.md

 # Backend
+**Not Written Yet**

-I chose [Flask](https://palletsprojects.com/p/flask/) as the backend as:
+I'll probably go with [Flask](https://palletsprojects.com/p/flask/) as the backend as:
 * the model is already in Python (so no coversions or bridge libraries to worry about)
 * means I can use https://www.pythonanywhere.com/ for free hosting
 * it's much lighter weight/less setup than Django & simple to work with from a static frontend

+Another option that I've not researched properly yet, but that simplifies packageing & deployment to varios clouds is BentoML - https://github.com/bentoml/BentoML

 ## TODO:
 * Confirm Flask, FastAI or Starlette as backend